morgant/43f/README.md

 for managing backup/snapshot sets, but should be flexible enough for any number of uses.

+`43f` has been tested on Mac OS X and Linux.

 **NOTE:** `43f` is a destructive utility (it is designed to manage--and therefore delete--files), so please proceed with caution, have a backup, run the unit tests, and test thoroughly before deploying!